arista-eosplus/ztpserver/docs/overview.rst

 The client or **bootstrap file** is retrieved by the node via an HTTP GET request made to the ZTPServer (the URL of the file is retrieved via DHCP option 67).
 This file executes locally and gathers system and LLDP information from the node and sends it back to the ZTPServer.
 Once the ZTPServer processes the information and confirms that it can provision the node, the client makes a request to the server for a definition file - this file will contain the list of all actions which need to be executed by the node in order to provision itself.

-Throughout the provisioning process the bootstrap client can log all steps via both local and remote syslogs, as well as XMPP.
+Throughout the provisioning process the bootstrap client can log all steps via both local and remote syslogs.

 .. _message_flows: